pyxelr/pawelcislo.com/src/content/docs/posts/2018-09-30-is-modern-business-complicated-my-summary-of-the-world-business-experience-conference-in-warsaw.md

 Rahim Blak is a great example of the rebel.
 Do you know that Rahim was one of the firsts to "sell himself" by having his personal token?
 He received a lot of critic about it; however he didn't care and in the end, he is proud of himself.

 People are scared of things that are unknown… so try to do them!
 Big brands work comfortably with uncomfortable stuff and this is why they succeed.
 Moreover, remember that creative leaders are rebels.

-\[su\_quote cite="Steve Maraboli"\]New levels bring new devils.
-Stay unapologetically committed to your goals and let go of anyone who poisons your spirit.\[/su\_quote\]
+> _New levels bring new devils.
+Stay unapologetically committed to your goals and let go of anyone who poisons your spirit._
+>
+> — Steve Maraboli

 Did you know that to be recognised Łukasz Jakóbiak hanged a huge CV next to the headquarters of EMI Music Poland?

 ![Massive CV of Łukasz Jakóbiak](images/Łukasz-CV.jpg) _Woah!
 Credit: WP[^6]_